 THE SOUTHERN SHORTS AWARDS COMPETITION / FESTIVAL

-Southern Shorts Awards is a seasonal competition in which each entry is judged on its’ own merits.
+Southern Shorts Awards is a seasonal competition for short films (under 30 minutes) in which each entry is judged on its’ own merits.
 Every film will be screened by three judges using a 10 point scale and you will receive the scores of all three judges whether you win an award or not.

 Your composite score will show where you excelled, as well as the areas in which you could do better.
 This is vitally important information because how can you improve if you don't know what needs improving?
 SSA offers a level playing ground for filmmakers to have their work judged by a panel of industry professionals.